-The marketing terminology on this page is sorted in alphabetical order.
+The SEO terminology on this page is sorted in alphabetical order.
 Click one of the letters below to jump to that section, or scroll down the page until you find the term you're looking for.
 It’s that simple!

 Website configuration file that can be used to establish redirects and password protect files.

 Status OK.
 The page or image was found and successfully loaded.

 The server code for a permanent redirect.
 A file or site has been permanently moved to a new location.
 SEO best-practice.